 Certificate of Completion

 In this program students will learn to greet patients and other visitors, make appointments and verify insurance information using a computer, prepare and maintain patient charts, use electronic methods to maintain patient records, answer phones and take accurate messages.
 They will learn to utilize medical terminology and be aware of the implications of federal and state legal guidelines as they apply to ambulatory healthcare settings.
-Successful students will receive a certificate of completion once they have satisfied all program requirements.
+Successful students will earn a certificate of completion once they have satisfied all program requirements.

 Program Outcomes Upon completion of this program, successful students will have demonstrated the ability to apply their skills and knowledge in the following ways: